home-assistant/home-assistant.io/source/_integrations/blink.markdown

 ### Other services

-In addition to the services mentioned above, there are generic `camera` and `alarm_control_panel` services available for use as well.
+In addition to the services mentioned above, there are generic `camera`, `alarm_control_panel`, and `homeassistant` services are available.
 The `camera.enable_motion_detection` and `camera.disable_motion_detection` services allow for individual cameras to be enabled and disabled, respectively, within the Blink system.
 The `alarm_control_panel.alarm_arm_away` and `alarm_control_panel.alarm_disarm` services allow for the whole system to be armed and disarmed, respectively.
+The `homeassistant.update_entity` service will force an update of the blink system.
 Blink Mini cameras linked to an existing sync module cannot be armed/disarmed individually via Home Assistant.

 ## Examples